Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R25e/shutdown-latch.md

 ## Simulation
 ### Falstad
-_Explain how the schematic is being tested as per car start up sequence_
+_Explain how the schematic is being tested as per car start up sequence (refer to 26 Electrical Powertrain 101 for Falstad links)_

 ## Prototyping
 ### Manufacturing